keycloak/keycloak-community/design/validation-spi.md

 Validations should be flexible and should support validatation of simple values and complex objects.
 It should be possible to parameterize validation executions.
 Additionally there should be a way to check if the parameterization for a validation is valid.
-Validations should be composable and it should be possible to access other validations from with a validation.
+Validations should be composable and it should be possible to access other validations from within a validation.

 ## Considered Options